 Warning!
 These Are Not Toys!

-Even a small elelctric model's prop could easily do a lot of damage to a person so flying and using RC aero models safely is paramount.
+Even a small electric model's prop could easily do a lot of damage to a person so flying and using RC aero models safely is paramount.

 Getting in RC flight requires the purchase of an aircraft model, motive power, fuel and/or batteries depending on whether you going to us electric or glow power.
 A receiver and transmitter and other small essential accessories, glow plug driver, fuel pump.